 Medical POA Specifics

-Some directives in the Medical POA can stipulate decisions after the grantor has died and after the execution of these directives the Medical POA become nullified.
-There is also an option for the principle to bind the durability and assure the Power of Attorney to somebody only for a specific time span such as when a spouse is out of the country or the duration of an illness.
+Some directives in the Medical POA can stipulate decisions after the grantor has died, and after the execution of these directives, the Medical POA becomes nullified.
+There is also an option for the principal to bind the durability and assure the Power of Attorney to somebody only for a specific period, such as when a spouse is out of the country or the duration of an illness.